RDEsley/RDEsley/README.md

 ### Let's Connect!

 Feel free to explore my repositories and contribute to my projects.
-I'm always open to collaboration and learning new things.
+I’m always open to collaboration and learning new skills!

 ---